uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

     path/to/uhgroupings/sandbox/clientserver/routes

 ##### Main Application Index (template) Implementation
 The **index.html** file that exists within the */sandbox/development*, */sandbox/production* and */public* is a compiled asset.
-The true location of index.html implementation lives within the node server under the */sandbox/clientserver/views* directory and is housed under the **app.html** file.
+The true location of the index.html implementation lives within the node server under the */sandbox/clientserver/views* directory and is housed under the **app.html** file.
 If changes need to be made to the index.html file, they should be made to the app.html file directly.
 Once changes have been made they need to be propagated to the */sandbox/development*, */sandbox/production* and */public* directories.
 You can choose any of the options below to accomplish this task:

 **Option 1**.
 Use **index.watcher** described in the **Enable Real-Time Markup, CSS & JavaScript Watches & Linters** section.
+This grunt task will watch the app.html file and re-compile the app.html into the index.html file for the */sandbox/development* only.
+This is the typical work-flow since feature development is meant to take place using the */sandbox/development* directory while the */sandbox/production* and */public* directories are used to test solidified, production-ready code before being committed.

 **Option 2**.
 Run the *grunt dev* command to build to the */sandbox/development* directory.